pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 * <a href="#Additional-resources">Additional resources</a>

 # How to use
-State machines are created by extending `StateMachine`, a new class introduced by this package. `StateMachine` itself inherit from `Bloc` class, meaning states machines created using this package **are** blocs and therefore compatible with the entire bloc's ecosystem.
+State machines are created by extending `StateMachine`, a new class introduced by this package. `StateMachine` itself inherits from `Bloc` class, meaning states machines created using this package **are** blocs and therefore compatible with the entire bloc's ecosystem.

-`StateMachine` class as been designed to be as lightweight as possible to avoid interfering with `Bloc` inner behavior.
-Under the hood, `StateMachine` use the `Bloc`'s `on<Event>` method with a custom event mapper to call your own callbacks based on the state machine's definition you've provided.
+`StateMachine` class has been designed to be as lightweight as possible to avoid interfering with `Bloc` inner behavior.
+Under the hood, `StateMachine` uses the `Bloc`'s `on<Event>` method with a custom event mapper to call your callbacks based on the state machine's definition you've provided.

-State machine's states and transitions are defined using a new method, `define<State>`, witch is similar to `Bloc`'s `on<Event>`.
-By calling `define<State>`, you registering `State` as part of the machine's set of allowed states.
-Each state can have its own set of events handlers, lifecycle callbacks and transitions.
+State machine's states and transitions are defined using a new method, `define<State>`, which is similar to `Bloc`'s `on<Event>`.
+By calling `define<State>`, you register `State` as part of the machine's set of allowed states.
+Each state can have its own set of events handlers, lifecycle events, and transitions.

-The following state machine represent a login page's bloc that first wait for user to submit form, then try to log-in using the API and finally change its state to success or error based on API return.
-Bellow you can see its graph representation and the corresponding code.
+The following state machine represents a login page's bloc that first wait for the user to submit the form, then try to log in using the API, and finally change its state to success or error based on API return.
+Bellow, you can see its graph representation and the corresponding code.

 <table>
   <tbody>